 Satisfying everyone is impossible, but it should be the ambition.
 IT organizations often strive to a higher satisfaction score but fail again and again to reach their target.
 Why?
-Because growing to the next maturity level means you can’t manage IT inside-out any longer.
+Because in order to grow to the next maturity level you can’t manage IT inside-out any longer.
 You also need to manage the expectations in the business and optimize the experience around IT.

 If you want to play in the highest leagues, a new way of managing is necessary.
 This ambition also asks for a new generation of agreements, centered around experience and the targeted business impact.
 These agreements are put down in XLA, the Xperience Level Agreement.